The New Beginning in Nagoya (2023): Event

 The event started with a match between Togi Makabe and Toru Yano and Yuto Nakashima and Oskar Leube.
 In the end, Makabe clotheslined Nakashima and hit the King Kong Knee Drop for the victory.

 Next, House of Torture faced Minoru Suzuki, El Desperado, Ren Narita and Tomoaki Honma.
 In the end, Narita hit a northern lights suplex and connected with the Cobra Twist on Dick Togo, forcing Togo to submit.

 The next match saw Chaos and Ryohei Oiwa take on TMDK.
 In the closing stages, Shane Haste delivered a dropkick and the Sitour powerbomb on Oiwa to pickup the victory.

 The fourth match featured Bullet Club taking on Hiroshi Tanahashi, Master Wato and Jado.
 Bullet Club won after El Phantasmo connected with The Sudden Death on Jado.

 Next, United Empire squared off against Just4Guys (with Taka Michinoku).
-In the end, Francesco Akira delivered a DDT and Will Ospreay hit the The Hidden Blade to Douki to pickup the win.
+In the end, Francesco Akira delivered a DDT and Will Ospreay hit The Hidden Blade to Douki to pickup the win.

 The penultimate match saw Ryusuke Taguchi, Shota Umino, Kazuchika Okada and Yoh team up to take on Los Ingobernables de Japon.
 In the end, Umino delivered a pop up uppercut, the Reverse Bloody Sunday and The Death Rider, on Bushi to win the match.

 Main event

 The main event was Shingo Takagi defending the Provisional KOPW 2023 Championship in a Mixed Martial Arts match against Great-O-Khan.
 O-Khan applied a leglock on Takagi, but Takagi reached the ropes.
 Takaji then delivered a sliding lariat and a sleeper but O-Khan reached the ropes.
-O-Khan then performed a head and arm choke and a judro throw.
+O-Khan then performed a head and arm choke and a judo throw.
 Ospreay, unbeknownst to the referee, hit an OsCutter.
 O-Khan then applied a sleeper hold.
 Takagi escaped and hit The Last of the Dragon, and forced O-Khan to pass out with the Tazmission.
 After the match, Takagi called out Kazuchika Okada, telling him that he would be a double champion.
 Takagi then celebrated with Los Ingobernables de Japon as the show closed out.